 The Lake Tekapo Community has recently reviewed the future options for community facilities in Tekapo.
-There are a number of projects underway and these include the footbridge, sundial and solar system, play area and upgrade of the Aorangi Hall and tennis courts.
+There are a number of projects underway and these include the footbridge, sundial, play area and upgrade of the Community Centre.
 The Tekapo Community Board has pledged on-going support for these projects.